meceware/meceware.com/docs/fullpage-for-elementor.md

 #### I cannot see extensions even if I installed the Extensions plugin!

-FullPage extensions can be purchased seperately and is not available with the plugin out-of-the-box.
+FullPage extensions can be purchased separately and is not available with the plugin out-of-the-box.
 If you haven't purchased any extension, you don't need to use/activate the extensions plugin.

 If you have purchased one or more extensions, please take a look at the [Extensions](#extensions "Extensions") section for the tutorial video that shows how to install them.